77Dice/PND_Notes/IPv6/[1]IPv6 Addressing.md

 ### Why we use Link-local Addresses?

+> Link-Local addresses have an `Important role` in IPv6

 → Used as `Source IPv6 Address` before a device gets one dynamically (SLAAC || DHCPv6)

 → Router's link-local address is used by devices as `default gateway`